rockchalkwushock/dev-query/README.md

 ## What's Left

-1. Finish `GridLayout` & `ListLayout`.
-2. Add dark mode with `next-themes` & `tailwindcss`.
-3. Consolidate styles into utilities as needed.
-4. Document code & cleanup the repository.
+2. Document code & cleanup the repository.
-5. Tests if I have time.
+3. Tests if I have time.

+## Bugs

+Form is broken if an invalid value is submitted, the form is left in a state in which it cannot resubmit a new value without a hard refresh.